 Months of entry

-This course is an exciting development that will provide students with a level of knowledge and skills in counselling which will equip them to develop as counsellors, and once they have gained further experience and client hours will open up a range of professional opportunities.
-For students with a first degree in psychology (which is Graduate Basis for Chartered Membership (GBC) accredited) further postgraduate training opportunities will include doctoral training on British Psychological Society (BPS) accredited courses in Counselling Psychology.
+Our Counselling MSc course provides you with a level of knowledge and skills in counselling which will allow you to develop as counsellors, and once you have gained further experience and client hours you will be able to pursue a range of professional opportunities.
+If you have a first degree in Psychology that is Graduate Basis for Chartered Membership (GBC) accredited your postgraduate training opportunities will include doctoral training on British Psychological Society (BPS) accredited courses in Counselling Psychology.

-The course will also provide students with a range of skills that will be highly relevant to those wishing to undertake further training in a range of related careers and specialisms.
-In addition to careers options, the degree will provide a range of communication skills and personal development skills that will be highly valued in a range of organisations and situations.
-Most of all, this course enables students to feel that they belong to a process of development that enriches them as human beings.
-A passion develops throughout for a subject that enables not only personal growth but interest in all the knowledge that will be embedded throughout study.
+The course will also provide you with a range of skills that will be highly relevant to you if you are wishing to undertake further training in a range of related careers and specialisms.
+In addition to careers options, the degree will provide you with a range of communication skills and personal development skills that will be highly valued in a range of organisations and situations.
+Most of all, this course enables you to feel that you belong to a process of development that is enriching and supportive.

-Throughout, students will be encouraged to develop a critical, evaluative approach to the knowledge which underpins present-day professional practice and will develop skills in critical reflective thought and the ability to make evidenced based decisions.
+Throughout the course you will be encouraged to develop a critical, evaluative approach to the knowledge which underpins present-day professional practice as well as building your ability to make evidence-based decisions.
 Current issues within counselling and therapy will be considered critically with particular emphasis on their relationship to client practice.